gpapadog/personal-website/content/publication/CRT_method/index.md

 publication: ""
 publication_short: ""

 abstract: In cluster randomized experiments, units are often recruited after the random cluster assignment, and data are only available for the recruited sample.
+Post randomization recruitment can lead to selection bias, inducing systematic differences between the overall and the recruited populations, and between the recruited intervention and control arms.

 # Summary.
 An optional shortened abstract.